huzaifa786313/Otago-Polytechnic/Special-Topic/Lab1-local.md

 ## Lab1 - Setting up Ansible (Local Version)

+## TITLE HEADING?

+The main purpose of this lab is to get your local environment setup so that you can deploy more advanced ansible playbooks in future labs

+In order to do achieve this the following will be convered in this lab

+- Setting up an Ubuntu VM
+- Setup GNS3
+- GNS3 router template installation
+- Configure a basic ospf network
+- Connect GNS3 to your phyiscal machine's Linux virtual machine
+- Setup Ansible and configure ansible
+- Create and deploy a simple ansible playbook

 ## Disclaimer

 VIM is the text editor used in the following lab